WGLab/doc-ANNOVAR/docs/user-guide/gene.md

 ![varfunc](../img/gene_snp_1.png)

-In the figure above, SNP1 is an intergenic variant, as it is >1kb away from any gene, SNP2 is a downstream variant, as it is 1kb from the 3'end of the NADK gene; SNP3 is a UTR3 variant; SNP4 is an intronic variant; SNP5 is an exonic variant.
+In the figure above, SNP1 is an intergenic variant, as it is >1kb away from any gene, SNP2 is a downstream variant, as it is within 1kb from the 3'end of the NADK gene; SNP3 is a UTR3 variant; SNP4 is an intronic variant; SNP5 is an exonic variant.

 Similarly, Deletion 1 is an intergenic variant; deletion 2 is a downstream variant; deletion3 is a UTR3 variant; deletion 4 overlaps both with UTR3 and intron, and based on the precedence rule, it is a UTR3 variant; deletion 5 is an intronic variant; deletion6 overlaps with both an exon and an intron, and based on the precedence rule, it is an exonic variant.

 > *Technical Notes: Sometimes users may want to change the default precedence rule.
-The "-precedence" argument can be used to fine-tune the priority of variant function.
+The `-precedence` argument can be used to fine-tune the priority of variant function.
 The different variant functions should be separated by comma in the command line based on their desired priority levels.
 The allowable keywords for variant functions are exonic, intronic, splicing, utr5, utr3, upstream, downstream, splicing, ncrna.*

 For example, when `-precedence intronic,utr5,utr3` is specified, the intronic variant will take precedence over UTR variants, and the deletion 4 will become an intronic variant above.
 This is the only change, and all other default precedence rule still applies here.

-> *Technical Notes: By default, the gene name is printed in the second column in the variant_function file.
+> *Technical Notes: By default, the gene name is printed in the 7th column in the output file (e.g., ex1.hg19_multianno.txt).
 Sometimes, a user may want to see transcript name instead.
-The --transcript_function argument can be used to specify this behavior.
+The `--transcript_function` argument can be used to specify this behavior.
 Note that it is very likely that multiple transcript names will be printed in the output separated by comma, as each gene name typically corresponds to several transcript names.*

 > *Technical Notes: Current logic in gene definition: Genomes are complex and therefore gene definitions are also complex.
 ANNOVAR completely relies on user-supplied gene definitions (such as RefSeq, UCSC Gene and Ensembl Gene) to map a transcript to genomes and relate transcripts to genes, and uses the following logic to handle complex scenarios:
 1. If a gene is annotated as both coding and non-coding (multiple transcripts, some coding, some non-coding), the gene will be regarded as coding (the non-coding transcript definition will be ignored).